nelson-lang/nelson-gitbook/markdown/en/audio/isplaying.md

 ## Description

-<b>isplaying</b>get information about audio playback is in progress.
+        isplaying get information about audio playback is in progress.

 ## Example